 3. Magnesium-Rich Foods

-Magnesium is a mineral linked to reducing the brain functions that exacerbate anxiety.
-The green leafy vegetables are the easiest way to get magnesium into our meals.
+Magnesium is a mineral linked to reducing brain functions that exacerbate anxiety.
+Green leafy vegetables are the easiest way to get magnesium into our meals.
 From Spinach to Kale, make sure you take adequate greens to stay calm.
 Avocados, beans and bananas are happy foods too.
 Magnesium also improves inflammation, a side effect of anxiety.